 6. Pookode Lake

-A favourite haunt amongst tourists and locals alike, Pookode lake is a is a natural freshwater lake surrounded by the verdant jungles and the scenic Western Ghats.
-The lake offers boating and other activities that tourists can indulge whilst witnessing a mesmerizing sunset over the lake.
+A favorite haunt amongst tourists and locals alike, Pookode lake is a natural freshwater lake surrounded by the verdant jungles and the scenic Western Ghats.
+This scenic freshwater lake in Kerala is the smallest lake in Kerala with the shape of India’s map has plenty of blue lotus as well as freshwater fishes.
+The lake offers boating and other activities that tourists can indulge in whilst witnessing a mesmerizing sunset over the lake.
 Make sure to carry your cameras to capture the tranquil sunset.
-The lake is ideal for many honeymooners and adventure enthusiasts to visit during their southern getaway in Kerala and is the smallest and highest altitude freshwater lake in Kerala
+The lake is ideal for many honeymooners and adventure enthusiasts to visit during their southern getaway in Kerala and is the smallest and highest altitude fresh water lake in Kerala

 Location of Pookode Lake : Pookode Lake, Wayanad, Kerala